Exercise Tiger: Casualties

 The remaining ships and their escort fired back and the E-boats made no more attacks.
 In total, 749 servicemen (551 United States Army and 198 United States Navy) were killed during Exercise Tiger.
 Many servicemen drowned or died of hypothermia in the cold sea while waiting to be rescued.
 Many had not been shown how to put on their lifebelt correctly, and placed it around their waist, the only available spot because of their large backpacks.
 In some cases this meant that when they jumped into the water, the weight of their combat packs flipped them upside down, dragging their heads under water and drowning them.
 Dale Rodman, who travelled on LST-507, commented: "The worst memory I have is setting off in the lifeboat away from the sinking ship and watching bodies float by".
 The 248 bodies that were recovered were sent to Brookwood Cemetery in Surrey on 29 April.
-The unit with the most casualties was the 1st Special Engineer Brigade.
+The unit with the most casualties was the 1st Engineer Special Brigade.

 Aftermath

 Operational consequences

-Vice Admiral Kirk of the US Navy immediately realised the huge damage E-boats could inflict on slow-moving landing craft with minimal defences and feared that the German success in Lyme Bay could be repeated on D-day, with disastrous consequences.
+Vice Admiral Kirk of the US Navy immediately realised the huge damage E-boats could inflict on slow-moving landing craft with minimal defences and feared that the German success in Lyme Bay could be repeated on D-Day, with disastrous consequences.
 On 4 May 1944 he sent a signal to Admiral Ramsay of the Royal Navy arguing for heavy aerial and naval bombardment of Cherbourg:

-In my opinion the E-boats must be destroyed or driven from the Cherbourg area, prior to D-day.
+In my opinion the E-boats must be destroyed or driven from the Cherbourg area, prior to D-Day.
 The only successful defense against the E-boat is to sink it before it can reach an attack position.